Affect Recognition in Conversations Using Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we explored the performance of LLMs for affect recognition in three distinct types of dialogues: chit-chat dialogues, information retrieval ToDs, and depression consultation dialogues.
-We conducted benchmark experiments on these datasets using four LLMs: LLaMA-7B, Alpaca-7B, GPT-3.5, and GPT-4.
-We also explored various setups, including zero-shot learning, few-shot in-context learning, and task-specific fine-tuning, all facilitated by specially designed prompts.
-Additionally, we examined the impact of ASR errors on LLMs' zero-shot performance.
+In this study, we explore the performance of LLMs for affect recognition in three distinct types of dialogues: chit-chat dialogues, information-seeking ToDs, and medical consultation dialogues for depression.
+We conduct benchmark experiments on these datasets using five LLMs: LLaMA-7B, Alpaca-7B, LLaMA-3-8B, GPT-3.5, and GPT-4.
+We also explore various setups, including zero-shot learning, few-shot in-context learning, and task-specific fine-tuning, all facilitated by specially designed prompts.
+Additionally, we examine the impact of ASR errors on LLMs' zero-shot performance.

-Our zero-shot experiments underscored that while LLMs have made significant strides in various natural language understanding tasks, they still have some distance to cover in order to match the supervised SOTAs in affect recognition tasks.
+Our zero-shot experiments underscore that while LLMs have made significant strides in various natural language understanding tasks, they still have some distance to cover in order to match the supervised SOTAs in affect recognition tasks.
 Adding emotion definitions explaining the eliciting conditions in ToDs to the prompt and fine-tuning LLMs for instruction-following could narrow the performance gap from supervised SOTAs.

-Performing zero-shot affect recognition from utterances containing ASR errors showed that LLMs are robust to such errors for emotion recognition but not for depression detection.
-Therefore, when considering LLMs as a back-end module of a spoken dialogue system, it is crucial to exercise extra caution when processing dialogues laden with highly specific affective content.
+Performing zero-shot affect recognition from utterances containing ASR errors shows that LLMs are robust to such errors for emotion recognition but not for depression detection.
+Therefore, when considering LLMs as a back-end module of a spoken dialogue system, it is crucial to exercise extra caution when processing dialogues laden with highly specific and nuanced affective content.

-Our ICL experiments exemplified that larger models would benefit more from an increased number of ICL samples, underscoring the need to explore the optimal combination of the ICL sample size in the prompt and the model size.
+Our ICL experiments exemplify that larger models would benefit more from an increased number of ICL samples, highlighting the need to explore the optimal combination of the ICL sample size in the prompt and the model size.
+For smaller LLMs, effectively utilising lengthy context remains as a challenge.

-Through task-specific fine-tuning, we achieved performance levels close to SOTA on IEMOCAP and EmoWOZ, using only 50\% of the training data, with LLaMA-7B and Alpaca-7B.
+Through task-specific fine-tuning, we achieve performance levels close to SOTA on IEMOCAP and EmoWOZ, using only 50\% of the training data, with LLaMA-7B, Alpaca-7B, and LLaMA-3-8B.
 This highlights the great potential of fine-tuning LLMs for simpler tasks and integrating them as functional modules into dialogue systems.